 - Do not consume medications such as antihypertensive and diuretic drugs before bedtime as it causes increased urination and frequent visits to the toilet.

-Thus, insomnia can be managed effectively in the day-to-day life by implementing these lifestyle modifications and following certain practices apart from the conventional treatment procedure that helps in better sleep management.
+Thus, insomnia can be managed effectively in day-to-day life by implementing these lifestyle modifications and following certain practices apart from the conventional treatment procedure that helps in better sleep management.